As of Oct 2017, DreamHost's default version of Python is v2.7.6.

 - These commands install your local version of python to /home/<username>/opt/python-2.7.7.

-- To add a path in order to use the new version of Python over the system default, enter the following line to your .bash_profile file which is in your user's directory:
+- View the creating and editing a file via SSH article for instructions on how to edit your existing .bash_profile.
+To add a path in order to use the new version of Python over the system default, enter the following line:

 [server]$ . ~/.bash_profile